dan-online/brinedb/docs/classes/Brine.md

 ▸ **count**(): `Promise`\<`number`\>

-Get all keys in the database
+Count all documents in the database

 #### Returns